zipscene/yaar/README.md

 ## Versions

-`zs-api-router` allows for routes to be namespaced by version.
+`yaar` allows for routes to be namespaced by version.
 To create a version, run:

 ```javascript